ImEmmdie/homelab/my homelab.md

 ## Ipad
 * iPad Air M2 13" 256GB with Apple Pencil pro
-* --> used as second portable screen if needed or at desk but main otherwise used for watching stuff and mainly drawing my tattoo designs
+* --> used as second portable screen if needed or at desk but otherwise used for watching stuff and mainly drawing my tattoo designs

 ## Iphone
 * iPhone 14 256GB